 ‣ The award will be granted in full April 1, 2020.

 ‣ The award is given to the sponsoring institution and may be used for research fellows or staff support, tuition, travel (no more than $2,000 per year), infrastructure or equipment, and/or supplies.
 No additional funds are available for paying indirect costs.

-‣ A brief (up to 10 minutes) presentation of results will be required at the SSO Annual Cancer Symposium, scheduled for March 2020, in Boston, MA.
+‣ A brief (up to 10 minutes) presentation of results will be required at the SSO Annual Cancer Symposium, scheduled for March 2021, in Chicago, IL.

 The SSO requests a proposal in which the applicant plays a central role in the conduct of a specific clinical research project.
 The clinical research focus must be hypothesis-driven and must have a direct patient-oriented focus.
 The track record of the applicant, scientific merit of the application, novelty and clinical impact of the anticipated results, and resources available to ensure completion of the study will comprise the review criteria.

 Instructions for Award Submissions

 Applications should be limited to 5 pages and must include the following items in order:

 A. Title page: The title page must include the following information: the title of the proposal, name of applicant, applicant’s position, institution and contact information, and the name and contact information for the individual authorized to act for the applicant if the award is made.

 B. Curriculum Vitae: A three-page bio sketch in NIH format.
 Each grant or award must include each of the following: 1) Title of the project/grant and name of funding source; 2) name of the PI and role of the applicant if not the PI; 3) percent effort; 4) dates of entire project period; 5) award amount (direct dollars) for the current award period; 6) scientific overlap with proposed project; 7) manner in which any adjustments will be made for scientific overlap.

 Failure to include all information may be grounds to dismiss the application from scoring and consideration.